awsdocs/amazon-dynamodb-developer-guide/doc_source/ql-functions.contains.md

 ## Examples<a name="ql-functions.contains.examples"></a>

 ```
-SELECT * FROM "Orders" WHERE "OrderID"=1 AND contains("Address", 'Kirkland')
+SELECT * FROM Orders WHERE OrderID=1 AND contains("Address", 'Kirkland')
 ```